techgeek68/aws-cloud-fundamentals/Chapter08-Databases/labs/aws-RDS.md

   - Security: Offers network isolation via Amazon VPC, encryption at rest with AWS KMS, and encryption in transit using SSL.
 Integration with AWS Identity and Access Management (IAM) enables fine-grained access control.

   - Performance: Offers SSD-backed storage (General Purpose and Provisioned IOPS) and features like Optimized Reads and Optimized Writes to deliver high and consistent performance across workloads.

 ---

-**Objectives:**
-- Set up a secure AWS VPC and networking for web and database servers.
-- Deploy an Amazon RDS MySQL Multi-AZ instance and connect it to an EC2 web server.
-- Build and test a simple web app that performs CRUD operations on the RDS database.
-- Learn best practices for troubleshooting and cleaning up AWS resources.

----